yoanncouillec/pyrsa/README.md

 everybody can verify using the public key.
 * **Encryption:** Encrypt with the public key and decrypt with the private key.

-## PyRsa is a Python library to show you the entire implementation of the RSA cryptosystem.
+## PyRsa is a Python library that implements the entire RSA cryptosystem.

 * **Easy:** You can generate public/private keys, encrypt and decrypt in a few commands.
 * **Secure:** The RSA algorithm is fully implemented avoiding security holes.